-We are proud that, at Tufts, women take especially strong roles in the sciences and engineering.
-40 percent of School of Engineering students are women and the percentage of female Engineering faculty is ten percent above the national average.
+We are proud that women take especially strong roles in the sciences and engineering at Tufts.
+46 percent of undergraduates in the School of Engineering are women and the percentage of female Engineering faculty is nearly ten percent above the national average.
 The Women's Center is a space open to all students interested in issues broadly related to the experiences of women, the impacts of sexism and misogyny, and the role of gender in our lives.
 In the School of Arts and Sciences, Tufts’ Women’s, Gender, and Sexuality Studies major is available to students interested in an interdisciplinary approach to studying the history of sexuality, queer theory, and the way gender roles influence social, political, and economic life around the world.

-Tufts is included in Campus Pride’s top 30 LGBTQ-Friendly Colleges and Universities.
+Tufts is included in Campus Pride’s 40 most LGBTQ-friendly colleges.
 Tufts' LGBT Center supports the needs of lesbian, gay, bisexual, transgender, and queer students, faculty, staff, and alumni in an intentional and welcoming environment.
-Tufts boasts a number of LGBT student organizations (like the Queer Student Association), a first-year peer leader program (Team Q), weekly discussion groups (like T-Time), and an LGBTQ-themed housing unit (Rainbow House).
+Tufts boasts a number of LGBT student organizations (like the Queer Desis), a first-year peer leader program, weekly discussion groups (like TRANSCEND Connection), and an LGBTQ-themed housing unit (Rainbow House).
 Along with the LGBT Center, these groups sponsor speakers, movie nights, and other social and educational events for LGBTQ students and allies.
 Tufts has an open housing policy, which means we don’t use gender as a determining factor for housing arrangements, and students are free to create living situations that work for them.
 Tufts’ student medical insurance plan includes services for transgender students, including hormone therapy and gender reassignment surgery.
-The greater Boston area is particularly welcoming to its large number of LGBT students and Massachusetts is famous for being the first state to legalize same-sex marriage and for having some of the strongest antidiscrimination statutes in the country.
+The greater Boston area is particularly welcoming to its large number of LGBT students and Massachusetts is famous for being the first state to legalize same-sex marriage and for having some of the strongest anti-discrimination statutes in the country.

-Tufts students are Christians and Jews, Muslims and Buddhists, Hindus and Sikhs, atheists and agnostics.
-The University Chaplaincy provides interfaith services and programs, serving as an umbrella for religious life at Tufts.
-On campus, you’ll find weekly Buddhist, Catholic, Jewish (Reform and Conservative), Hindu, Muslim, Protestant, and Unitarian Universalist services.
+Supported by the University Chaplaincy, Tufts students represent a range of faith traditions and spiritual practices—our campus is home to Christians and Jews, Muslims and Buddhists, Hindus and Sikhs, atheists and agnostics, humanists and nonreligious students.
+On campus, you’ll find weekly Buddhist, Jewish (Reform and Conservative), Hindu, Muslim, Protestant, and Catholic gatherings and services.
+The Granoff Family Hillel Center is an active gathering space to explore Jewish identity, observe holidays, and develop educational initiatives.
 Off campus, the Medford/Somerville area is home to a number of religious communities.

-Religious student groups include Buddhist Mindfulness Sangha, Catholic Community at Tufts, Chabad, Hillel, Hindu Students Council, Humanist Community at Tufts, Ladder-day Saints Students Association, Muslim Students Association, Orthodox Christian Fellowship, Protestant Student Fellowship, and the Non-denominational Christian Fellowship, among others.
+Religious student groups include Buddhist Mindfulness Sangha, Catholic Community at Tufts, Chabad, Hillel, Hindu Students Association, Humanist Community at Tufts, Muslim Students Association, Orthodox Christian Fellowship, Protestant Students Association, among others.
 There is also an active interfaith student organization and interfaith pre-orientation program, CAFE (Conversation, Action, Faith, and Education).